How can I tell if I’m set up correctly as a Direct Seller?

 Charities still benefit from eBay waiving standard listing fees.
 Charity Direct Sellers using managed payments will no longer pay PayPal fees.
 Instead, they’ll pay an updated final value fee at a special charity rate, with no third-party payment processing fees.
 Most charities’ fees should be lower overall than they were before.

 Your final value fee at a special charity rate will be 1.1% +17p per transaction (VAT not included), and charities won’t have to pay third-party payment processing fees.

 How much will charities be charged now?

 The charity rate is 1.1% +17p per transaction (VAT not included), and charities will not have to pay third party payment processing fees.
-Charities will now pay less than they were paying before.

-Example for UK charity direct seller fee (Then vs. Now)
+Example for UK charity Direct Seller fee (Then vs. Now)

-How does managed payments differ from PayPal?
+How does eBay managing payments differ from PayPal?

 What are the benefits to charities?

 eBay managing payments makes it simpler for charity Direct Sellers to get paid on eBay.

 - No more PayPal payment processing fees